 Since then, Soho VFX has continued to produce top-quality visual effects, contributing to many box office hits, including: X-Men Origins: Wolverine, The A-Team, Battle: Los Angeles, and Rise of the Planet of the Apes.

-In the heart of Toronto's Liberty Village, the Soho VFX studio resides on the third floor of the John Brunswick building on Atlantic Avenue.
+In the heart of Toronto's Liberty Village, the Soho VFX studio resides on the fourth floor of the John Brunswick building on Hanna Avenue.
 Originally built in 1905, this building was home to the Brunswick-Balke-Collender Company, which manufactured billiard tables, bowling lanes and, later, phonograph records.

 Today the building remains a hub of vision and innovation, housing several highly creative businesses in the media and entertainment sector.
 The interior is composed of a combination of modern industrial design and historic board-and-beam architecture.

 In 2010, Soho VFX performed its largest renovation to date, expanding the studio to accommodate almost 200 artists and support staff—making it one of the largest visual effects studios in Canada.
 The renovation added several new offices, boardrooms, and edit bays, as well as a larger screening room with stereoscopic projection capability.

 The culmination of all this work is the Soho VFX studio space as it exists today: An open and relaxing workplace that encourages creativity and collaboration among its artists.